Improving Transferability for Domain Adaptive Detection Transformers: Introduction

-On the other hand, not only the backbone features are severely biased by the domain shift, so as the features of the decoder, due to the absence of supervision from the target domain.
+On the other hand, the decoder features are also severely biased to the source domain due to the absence of supervision from target labels.
 The features of the decoder carry important location information, which is crucial for final predictions.
 Hence, how to reduce the domain gap while simultaneously maintaining the location characteristics is critical for domain adaptive detection transformers.
 Instead of applying adversarial learning, we resort to Wasserstein Distance, which takes into account the intrinsic geometry information.
 Concretely, Wasserstein Distance seeks an optimal transport plan for moving one distribution to another with minimal cost.
-Thus, adopting it to mitigate the discrepancy of the decoder features between source and target domain might be able to maximumly preserve the location information.
-Nonetheless, the complexity of approximating Wasserstein Distance in the high-dimensional space (the feature space) is intolerable.
+Thus, adopting it to mitigate the discrepancy between source and target domains on the decoder features might be able to maximumly preserve the location information.
+Nonetheless, the complexity of approximating Wasserstein Distance in the high-dimensional feature space is intolerable.
 To overcome this, we utilize sliced Wasserstein Distance, solving several one-dimensional optimal transport problems by projecting the decoder features to one-dimensional space, which have closed-form solutions.
-Thus, the detector can be efficiently trained and the location information is reversed.
-Consequently, our method yields more highly accurate bounding boxes as verified in Section \ref{mislocation}.
-Extensive experiments on several adaptive benchmarks manifest that our method consistently enhances the detection performance on new domains of the DETR-style detector and surpasses various competitive approaches.
+Thus, the detector can be efficiently trained, and the location information is reserved.
+Consequently, our method yields more highly accurate bounding boxes, as verified in Section \ref{mislocation}.
+Extensive experiments on several adaptive benchmarks manifest that our method consistently enhances the detection performance on target domains of the DETR-style detector and surpasses various competitive approaches.

-In summary, the main contributions of this work are: \begin{enumerate} \item We discovered that mitigating domain shift on the output features of CNN backbone and decoder yields favorable results with cost-efficient computational overhead. \item We propose two alignment modules: an Object-Aware Alignment module for obtaining domain-invariant backbone features and an Optimal Transport based Alignment (OTA) module for reducing the domain shift on decoder features. \item Extensive experiments on several adaptation benchmarks validate the effectiveness of our method. \end{enumerate}
+In summary, the main contributions of this work are: \begin{enumerate} \item We discovered that mitigating domain shift on the output features of CNN backbone and decoder yields favorable results with cost-efficient computational overhead.

+\item We propose an Object-Aware Alignment (OAA) and an Optimal Transport based Alignment (OTA) modules for reducing the domain shift at pixel and instance levels. \item Extensive experiments on several adaptation benchmarks validate the effectiveness of our method. \end{enumerate}